 Images of droplet fragmentation and explosion in the water suggest that explosion intensity is likely related to the way the droplet breaks up upon impacting the water surface.
-As shown in Figure 11, at low T_w , the droplet broke up into small fragments; some of which subsequently exploded while others did not, thus reducing the overall intensity of the explosion and leading to the high variability of the intensity data.
+As shown in Fig. 11, at low T_w , the droplet broke up into small fragments.
+Some of these small fragments subsequently exploded while others did not, thus reducing the overall intensity of the explosion and leading to the high variability of the intensity data.
 Variation in the extent of fragmentation was another factor contributing to data variability.
 At high T_w , however, the entire droplet participated in the explosion at once, generating a much larger amount of vapor in a confined space, and hence, a louder noise.